gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales yanked the shop door open and sprinted for the short blue bus rolling by.
 Iffy followed,
-squinting against the daylight as Wales leaped onto the bus's running board, forced the door open with his shoulder, and slid his toolbox inside.
+squinting against the daylight as Wales leaped onto the bus's running board, shouldered the door open, and tossed his toolbox inside.

 "Come on!"
 He reached back to grab her hand and hauled her in.